 THE MISSION HOME AT MUSSOORIE, IN THE HILLS "We want to divide the two annas to buy rice."
 We have started a fund to help those in need, and hope some of our brethren will add to it.
 Della Burroway.

-India Astir Amid the mutterings of unrest that cause the gravest anxiety among states-
+India Astir AMID the mutterings of unrest that cause the gravest anxiety among states-

-A PRIMITIVE SAWMILI eight different tongues, as follows: the Bengali, spoken by 44,000,000; Hindi and Urdu, by 87,000,000; Tamil, by 16,000,000; Santali, by 2,000,000; Marathi, by 18,000,000; Burmese, by 8,000,000. following the providences of God.
-Already a beginning has been made in Our literature is being widely scattered.
+A PRIMITIVE SAWMILL eight different tongues, as follows: the Bengali, spoken by 44,000,000; Hindi and Urdu, by 87,000,000; Tamil, by 16,-000,000; Santali, by 2,000,000; Marathi, by 18,000,000; Burmese, by 8,000,000.
+Our literature is being widely scattered.
 We are finding that small pamphlets can be readily sold.
 A young native convert sold seven hundred copies of a little Hindustani booklet on present truth in one month.
 So the advent message is going.
 Our printing-office at Karmatar is inadequate to the work.
 Another press and more help are needed.
 Aside from our efforts in these tongues some are devoting themselves to work in the English language.
 It is estimated that there are five million natives of India who can speak the English language, and year by year the number is increasing.
 In large cities the rising generation is fast getting hold of it.
-Is not this an evidence that God is of the gospel. opening the door for the entrance of his Mrs
+Is not this an evidence that God is opening the door for the entrance of his Heard Among India's Women "Surely God Must Have Sent You" THESE words were spoken by one of India's millions --- a young woman with a sad, sweet face.